hmc-cs111-spring2016/project-ideas/free-3.md

 project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

+This might be a problem with this idea - the systems might be very difficult to get right here.
+The language design would also be a difficult aspect of it, however.

 ### Scope
 _How big an idea is this?
 How ambitious is this project?_

+It's more risky than ambitious, I think - risky in the sense that I'm not sure if the idea for the underlying model is sound, and it's very important.
+It would proably simply either work or not work in the end.

 ### Benefits and drawbacks
 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

+It's a bad idea for the couple of reasons listed above.
+It's a good idea because it's very naturally a problem for which I think a DSL is really the right way to solve it.
+It seems very natural that people desigining these puzzles would want a DSL-like interface for their design, and I think a DSL could offer a lot in a lot of different ways.